Parents and Students

 We have numerous initiatives designed to help our parents, guardians and families navigate the school district.
-Parent University is offering classes al through-out the school year and our parent liaisons from Parent Partnership Network are always available to assist you in any way they can.
+Parent University offers classes throughout the school year and our Family Engagement Facilitators from the Office of Family Engagement are always available to assist you in any way they can.

 Parent Social Media Guide

 Are you familiar with Facebook, Instagram, Tumblr and Vine?
 Do you know what you should be watching for to make sure your child is safe online?
 Check out our Parent Social Media Guide for this information and more.

 No Child Left Behind Act

 In accordance with the provisions of the No Child Left Behind Act of 2001, this notice is to inform you that because your child’s school receives Title I federal funding, you have the right to request information regarding the professional qualifications of your child's classroom teacher(s).
 Specifically included is your right to know the following:

 Whether the teacher has met State qualifications and licensing criteria for the grade levels and subject areas in which the teacher provides instruction;